Vector35/binaryninja-api/docs/guide/index.md

 ![External Links](../img/external-links.png "External Links"){ width="400" }

-External Links allow files in projects to connect to one another so you could, for example, have an analysis database of an executable as well as multiple libraries it imports and follow references between the two.
+External Links allow files in projects to connect to one another, so you could, for example, have an analysis database of an executable as well as multiple libraries it imports and follow references between the two.
 See the [projects documentation](projects.md#external-links) for more information.

 ### Mini-Graph

 ![mini graph](../img/mini-graph.png "Mini-Graph"){ width="400" }

 The Mini Graph only shows content when the currently selected main pane contains a [Graph view](#graph-view).
-The preview region is shown as a grey box that can be dragged to navigate the larger graph.
+The preview region is shown as a gray box that can be dragged to navigate the larger graph.

 ### Cross References